ropensci/software-review/.github/ISSUE_TEMPLATE/A-submit-software-for-review.md

 ## Code of conduct

-- [ ] I agree to abide by [ROpenSci's Code of Conduct](https://ropensci.github.io/dev_guide/policies.html#code-of-conduct) during the review process and in maintaining my package should it be accepted.
+- [ ] I agree to abide by [rOpenSci's Code of Conduct](https://ropensci.github.io/dev_guide/policies.html#code-of-conduct) during the review process and in maintaining my package should it be accepted.